 Saudi Arabia said climate change should be discussed in organizations such as the UN Environment Programme, and within the WTO, in the Trade and Environment Committee, but not the TRIPS Council.

-Intellectual property and cost-effective innovation back to top
+Intellectual property and cost-effective innovation

 This is the third time the TRIPS council has discussed innovation.
 This time the focus was on cost-effective technologies, at the request of Canada, Chile, the EU, Rep. Korea, Switzerland, Chinese Taipei and the US.